Pylons/akhet/docs/architecture.rst

 Lines 36-39 registers event subscribers, which are callback functions called at specific points during request processing.
-Lines 36-37 register a callback that instantiates a URL generator (see "URL Generator" section).
+Lines 36-37 register a callback that instantiates a URL generator (described in the Templates section below and in the API_ chapter).
 Lines 38-39 register a callback which adds several Pylons-like variables to the template namespace whenever a template is rendered.
 The callbacks are defined in the ``zzz.subscribers`` module, which you can modify.

 Lines 42 configures routing.
 Actually it calls an include function in the handlers package.
 We'll explore routing more fullyh later.